What bunnies are available or is a specific bunny available?

 - Emotional Support Bunny Training Program - We hand select individual bunnies from our Nursery Bunnies and meticulously train them over hundreds of hours to become a full-time therapy bunny for an individual, group, classroom, or similar.

-- Rabbit Shop: We carry a variety of Rabbit and Guinea Pig products that are hand selected, hand made and packaged by us with care!
+- Rabbit Savvy Loaf Shop: We carry a variety of Rabbit products that are hand selected, hand made and packaged by us with care!
 We also have a variety of Bunny Kits.
 Local Pick up and Worldwide shipping is available for all our products.
-Bunnies are restricted to U.S and Canada delivery only.
-See our Transport pages for details.
+Bunnies are restricted to U.S delivery only.

 - Services: Grooming, Nail Trims, Ground and Air Transport, Boarding, Breeding Rights, Breeder & Rabbitry Resources and more!